galaxyproject/training-material/topics/proteomics/tutorials/protein-id-oms/tutorial.md

 >   > ### {% icon question %} Questions
 >   > 1.
 Which contaminants did you identify?
 Where do these contaminations likely come from?
 >   > 2.
 What other sources of contaminants exist?
 >   > 3.
-How many mycoplasma proteins did you identify?
-Does this mean that the analyzed HeLa cells were infected with mycoplasma?
->   > 4.
 How many false positives do we expect in our list?
 >   >
 >   > > ### {% icon solution %} Solution
 >   > > 1.
-TRY_BOVIN is bovine trypsin.
+TRY1_BOVIN is bovine trypsin.
 It was used to degrade the proteins to peptides.
 ALBU_BOVIN is bovine serum albumin.
 It is added to cell culture medium in high amounts.
-Also, five human proteins are listed, these are commonly introduced during sample preparation.
+Also, eight human proteins are listed, these are commonly introduced during sample preparation.
 As we were analyzing a human sample, it is not neccessary to remove these proteins, as they may as well originate from the HeLa cells.
 >   > > 2.
 Contaminants often stem from the experimenter, these are typically keratins or other high-abundant human proteins.
 Basically any protein present in the room of the mass spectrometer might get into the ion source, if it is airborne.
 As an example, sheep keratins are sometimes found in proteomic samples, stemming from clothing made of sheep wool.
 >   > > 3.
-One protein stemming from *Acholeplasma laidlawii* (ACHLI) was identified.
-If you again filter the protein list for "ACHLI", you will see that it was identified by a single peptide.
-Thus, it is likely a false positive and does not indicate contamination.
->   > > 4.
-As we were allowing for a false discovery rate of 1 %, we would expect 12 false positive proteins in our list.
+As we were allowing for a false discovery rate of 1 %, we would expect 13 (1255/0.01) false positive proteins in our list.
 >   > {: .solution }
 >   {: .question}
 {: .hands_on}